equinixmetal-archive/docs-packet-legacy/products/getting-started/datacenters.md

 ## Packet Legacy Sites

-Equinix Metal maintains a number of global sites that pre-date its acquisition by Equinix, when it was still Packet.
+Packet maintains a number of global sites that pre-date its acquisition by Equinix, when it was still Packet.
 As such, growth is limited in these sites.
-Please [contact us](https://www.metal.equinix.com/about/contact/) with details about your deployment or application needs.
+Please [contact us](https://www.packet.com/about/contact/) with details about your deployment or application needs.

 | The Americas|  |
 | ----------- | ----------- |